aya5262/aya5262/README.md

 - 👋 Hi, I’m @aya5262
-- 👀 I’m interested in web devoloment and data scince
+- 👀 I’m interested in web devoloment and data science
 - 🌱 I’m currently learning  web and python
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...